 Using only three mouse clicks, you can create a new competition and be ready to read out SI cards.
 MeOS interactively creates courses and classes for you as the runners read out their cards.

 For larger events, you use MeOS in a traditional way.
 You import entries and courses from one of the many formats supported by MeOS.
 You prepare classes and draw start lists.
-MeOS supports relays and patrol competition, and various other formats – you can even arrange rogaining.
+MeOS supports relays and patrol competition, and various other formats – including rogaining.
+Using the built in programming language, you even define your own rules for computing times, scores and results.

 For the interested, it may be worth noting that MeOS native file format is XML based, and relatively self-explanatory.
 Thus it is quite possible to do advanced changed to the competition directly in the file.
 To share a competition over the network, MySQL server is used.

 MeOS is free to download and use.
 The program is based on open source, so if you wish you can rebuild the program yourself, and adapt it to your needs.
-If you want to support the development of MeOS you can buy a license or contriubte by translating it to your langugage.
+If you want to support the development of MeOS you can buy a license or contribute by translating it to your language.